waad-99/MastermindGame_Waad/README.md

 # My Mastermind Game – C# Console Version

-## 🧠 Game Description
+## Game Description
-A C# implementation of the classic Mastermind game using OOP principles.
+This is a small project I made to practice C#.
+It’s based on the Mastermind game.
+I tried to use simple object-oriented programming (OOP) ideas to make the code more organized.

-## 🕹️ How to Play
+## How to Play
-- The game selects a secret 4-digit code using numbers 0-8 (no duplicates).
+- The game picks a secret 4-digit code using numbers from 0 to 8.
+- All digits are different.
-- You have a limited number of attempts to guess it.
+- You have a few chances to guess the correct code.
-- After each guess, the game shows:
+- After each guess, the game tells you:
-  - Well placed pieces.
-  - Misplaced pieces.

-## ⚙️ Usage
-Run from terminal:
+  - How many numbers are in the correct place.
+  - How many numbers are correct but in the wrong place.

+## How to Run
+Open the terminal or command prompt and run:
 ```
 MyMastermind.exe -c 0123 -t 12
 ```

-- `-c` Optional: secret code
-- `-t` Optional: max attempts (default: 10)
+- `-c`: (optional) lets you choose the secret code.
+- `-t`: (optional) lets you change how many tries you get.
+Default is 10.

-## 🧱 OOP Principles Used
+## What I Used from OOP
+- I made classes for different parts of the game.
-- Classes and encapsulation
+- I tried to keep things simple and clean.
-- Static utility classes
-- Evaluation logic abstraction
+- I separated the game logic from the input checking.

-## 📁 Files
+## Files Included
-- `Program.cs`
-- `Game.cs`
-- `CodeGenerator.cs`
-- `GuessEvaluator.cs`
-- `InputValidator.cs`

-## 👩‍💻 Author
+- `Program.cs`: The main file that starts everything.
+- `Game.cs`: Handles the game loop.
+- `CodeGenerator.cs`: Makes the random code.
+- `GuessEvaluator.cs`: Checks how good the guess is.
+- `InputValidator.cs`: Makes sure the input is okay.

+---
 Developed for Steer 2025 Gameplay Programming Assessment.